 However, Amit’s family and friends demanding that even until 7th January evening 8pm IST the autopsy report is not out.
-They have asked the police officials about it and they have denied existence of any such autopsy report.
-In an update in the Facebook page “Justice for Amit Bachha” his friends demanded that there was no autopsy report until 7th January, 8pm IST
+They have asked the police officials about it and they have denied the existence of any such autopsy report.
+In an update in the Facebook page “Justice for Amit Bachchan,” his friends demanded that there was no autopsy report until 7th January, 8pm IST

-To understand this whether an autopsy can be done within one day time, I have tried to search the internet and find out some paper on the same about the average time needed to conduct an autopsy.
-You can find the full report on medico-legal autopsy guidelines in Indian context here – Post mortem report
+To understand this whether an autopsy can be done within one daytime, I have tried to search the internet and find out some paper on the same about the average time needed to conduct an autopsy.
+You can find the full report on medico-legal autopsy guidelines in Indian context here – Post-mortem report

-- There is no medico-legal post mortem is permitted to be conducted after 5 pm unless there is a serious threat to law and order.
+- There is no medico-legal post-mortem is permitted to be conducted after 5 pm unless there is a serious threat to law and order.

-Autopsy can only be conducted by authorized medical practitioners.
+An autopsy can only be conducted by authorized medical practitioners.

-Written request by a competent authority like police or magistrate is a must for any autopsy.
+A written request by a competent authority like police or magistrate is a must for any autopsy.

-Police need to inform the doctor about all possible details of the deceased before commencement of the post-mortem.
+Police need to inform the doctor about all possible details of the deceased before the commencement of the post-mortem.